01 / Product RoutesOperator map

-Use this page when you read to know where to read, where to write, and when to open deeper modes such as Conversations or Auxillaries.
+Use this page when you need to know where to write, where to buy, where to audit, and when to open Auxillaries or Conversations as supporting modes.

 After reading